homs44/grpc_wrapper/README.md

         server.stop(0)

 ```
-Your model should inherit BaseModel and implement predict function
+Your model should inherit BaseModel and implement send function

 Client Example
 -------------